 On 20th September 2024, the Sikkim State Legal Services Authority, in coordination with the Health & Family Welfare Department, organized a quarterly Mental Health Camp for the inmates of the State Central Prison, Rongyek, and District Prison, Boomtar, Namchi, in line with the resolution adopted at the 19th All India Meet of Legal Services Authorities.
 The camp, conducted by expert psychiatrists and mental health professionals, provided crucial mental health services to 112 inmates.
-This initiative underscored Sikkim SLSA's ongoing
+This initiative underscored Sikkim SLSA's ongoing commitment to the well-being and rehabilitation of prisoners through mental health support.

 On 18th July, 2024, the State Legal Services Authority and District Legal Services Authority, U.T.
 Chandigarh, in collaboration with the Legal Aid Clinic of the Department of Laws, P.U., Chandigarh, organized an Awareness Program on "Mental Health: Problems & Solutions with Special Reference to Drug De-addiction" for inmates at the Model Jail, Chandigarh.
 Led by the CJM-cum-Secretary DLSA, the event featured expert insights from Dr. Rahul Chakravarty, a Consultant Psychiatrist, and Professor (Dr.) Jyoti Rattan.
-The program aimed to enhance understanding of mental health issues among
+The program aimed to enhance understanding of mental health issues among inmates and the impact of substance abuse on their overall well-being.